Former Trump Adviser Uses Racist Slur to Attack Black Guest on Fox News

 “I want to make clear that Fox News and this show, myself — we don’t agree with that particular phrase,” Henry continued.
 “It was obviously offensive and these debates get fiery, that’s unfortunate.
 We like to have honest and spirited debates, but not phrases like that, obviously.
 And so I will just leave it at that.”

-David Bossie is a regular Fox News guest and has been the president of the conservative advocacy group Citizens United for almost two decades.
+David Bossie is a regular Fox News contributor and has been the president of the conservative advocacy group Citizens United for almost two decades.
 He served as Donald Trump’s deputy campaign manager from September 2016 through the end of the election, and eventually co-authored the campaign memoir Let Trump Be Trump with former campaign manager Corey Lewandowski.

 It is not yet clear if Fox News will suspend or end Bossie’s appearances on the network over the incident.